Kellerman81/go_media_downloader/README.md

 ## Missing

 - Webinterface - currently included [AdminLTE - Bootstrap 4 Admin Dashboard](https://adminlte.io)
-- better api -already done: /debug/pprof if Debug Mode is enabled
+- better api -already done: /debug/pprof if Debug Mode is enabled, added some documentation
 - better scheduler -to directly start or run at specific times
 - optimize Parser
 - DB Config instead of toml -partially done: use pudge as key-value-db for toml config and load config from there in each function - the backup folder will be cleared on each start!